Projects > Product Design - 2024

 Revelation

 It is still shocking to me how little access UX Designers are typically given to actual users in enterprise software.
 The thinking usually goes something like this: Clients are where the money comes from.
 Which means they have to be handled with the utmost care.
-And since Sales starts client relationships, they’re typically entrusted to maintain them.
-So, because UX rarely rolls up to Sales, a deliberate effort must be made to connect the product designers to the product consumers on the client side.
+And since Sales starts client relationships, sales reps are typically entrusted to maintain them.
+So, because UX rarely rolls up to Sales, a deliberate effort must be made to connect the product designers to the product consumers.

 Enter Johanna Weiler.
 While I was sorting through the above test results and trying to figure out how I would modify the design in response, my guerilla usability test was off doing its job: I had sent out an e-mail to internal stakeholders with a list of four tasks, a link to the prototype, and a survey.
 Johanna had been on vacation when the e-mail went out, but when she returned, she very diligently responded.
 Johanna was a senior sales engineer and she was about to take us all to school.

 It turned out users of IMO’s NextGen add-on were vastly under-utlizing it.
 Remember how our Product Manager was trying to enhance adoption of its curation capabilities?
 Apparently there was no adoption to enhance.
 Clients were using the product like Google to search for diagnoses and very little else.
-My prototype was built, literally, on the assumption users were already availing themselves of curation.
+My prototype was built in part on the assumption users were already availing themselves of curation.

 One of a handful of memes used to illustrate the delta between what designers intend and what users end up doing.
 Especially poignant here.